-Paper used in the printing house is delivered in reels, stored on the floor and then moved to the printing machines on pallets where it is turned into printed sheets.
-The sheets are stored in intermediate storage using LIFO-racking located beside the production lines.
-Finished goods are packed and stored in pallet flow racking (FIFO) before dispatch.
+The next stage involves moving the reels onto pallets where it is turned into printed sheets that are stored in intermediate storage using Last-in, First-out (LIFO) - racking located beside the production lines.
+Finished goods are packed and stored in pallet flow racking First-in, First-out (FIFO) before dispatch to its many national and international clients.

-To obtain the maximum logistics capacity both the sheets and finished goods racking are situated near to the production lines.
-Available space was essential and thus Hansaprint chose a dynamic live pallet storage (LIFO- and FIFO) option to maximise space.
+- To obtain the maximum logistics capacity both the sheets and finished goods racking are situated near to the production lines.